Share:

 Warning Signs You're in Trouble

-• You're using a credit card or overdraft to cover operating expenses
+Using credit card or overdraft for operating expenses

 The Bottom Line